 The clearance for peripheral vision will be checked by placing the helmet on each appropriate ISO head form, positioning it according to the corresponding helmet positioning index and holding it in place with a force of 50 newtons.
+If additional samples configured with fit pads have been provided as part of a submission for certification, the peripheral vision checks will use the configuration appropriate to the head form.
 The clearance must include the following solid angles to the front of the head form:

-- 1. The upward visual clearance.
+1. The upward visual clearance.

-- 2. The lateral visual clearance.
+2. The lateral visual clearance.

-- 3. The downward visual clearance except for the breath deflector allowance.
+3. The downward visual clearance except for the breath deflector allowance.